tommy141x/fivem-pocket-base/README.md

 # PocketBase for FiveM

-A production-ready [PocketBase](https://pocketbase.io/) instance in one FiveM resource with automatic setup, realtime events, backups, and comprehensive exports.
+A production-ready [PocketBase](https://pocketbase.io/) instance in one FiveM resource with automatic setup, realtime events, backups, SQL queries, transactions, and comprehensive exports.

 ---